IONI0/Prass/README.md

-                             to separate, or supply it multiple times --lead-in <ms>             Lead-in value in milliseconds --lead-out <ms>            Lead-out value in milliseconds --smart-lead-out <ms>      Smart lead-out value in milliseconds, Makes it so that it doesn't add more lead-out if it hits a keyframe
+                             to separate, or supply it multiple times --lead-in <ms>             Lead-in value in milliseconds --lead-out <ms>            Lead-out value in milliseconds --smart-lead-out <ms>      Smart lead-out value in milliseconds.
+Makes it so that it doesn't add more lead-out if it hits a keyframe
   --overlap <ms>             Maximum overlap for two lines to be made